josulliv101/demo/Readme.md

     * developing cmps in isolation goes hand-in-hand with using a styleguide
     * good for group development
     * provides an inventory of components
+    * may be useful as tool when interacting with business
     * Example Tools: Storybook, Styleguidist, Catalog
        * https://everydayhero.github.io/constructicon/ (styleguidist)
        * https://dialogs.github.io/dialog-web-components/ (styleguidist)